nghin/vacsf.org.dev/pages/bible-study/Meditations/Lam-chet-cac-viec-cua-chi-the.md

 ## In Conclusion

-The Bible is repleted with examples of folks using their flesh not as instruments for sin, but as means to draw near to God.
-I hope that this writing helps folks who struggle with the traditional view of the deeds of the flesh understand that it is God's will for them to embrace the infinitely more correct view of the concept in question and get some relief, and walk with lighter steps toward the day they meet God with full confidence that God requires nothing but a childlike faith in Jesus.
+Hopefully at this point, the reader sees that the traditional view of the "deeds of the flesh" does not hold in the context of Romans 8:13, because if it really was what Paul had in mind, no Christian will be saved, because all of mankind produce works of the flesh to varying degrees.
+Even so, the cross of Christ is more than able to cover all of them for all eternity.

+However what the blood of Christ does not cover is the attempt to rely on something other than the cross of Christ as means for salvation.
+All religions of the world use their "deeds of the flesh" with the hope of achieving spiritual perfection.
+The Old Covenant was provided by God for a time to bring mankind to a place where they have to acknowledge Christ as their Savior.
+During this time God showed them their "deeds of the flesh" would not restore the lost righteousness.

+There is one "deed," the work of faith, that God allowed and provided for through the sacrifice of His only begotten Son.

 > <sup>28</sup>Therefore they said to Him, "What shall we do, so that we may work the works of God?" <sup>29</sup>Jesus answered and said to them, "This is the work of God, that you believe in Him whom He has sent."